marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/numimages.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: NUM_IMAGES, coarray, NUM_IMAGES, images, number of

 .. _num_images:

-.. index:: NUM_IMAGES

-.. index:: coarray, NUM_IMAGES

-.. index:: images, number of

 NUM_IMAGES --- Function that returns the number of images
 *********************************************************